 To check if that is not the case,

-- Make sure the flag is disabled and restart Chrome.
+- Make sure the flag is disabled, and restart Chrome.

-Prefer HTML over Flash - If you see the experimental page, you are using an outdated version of Chrome, and you should update it.
-You can find our step by step explanation about updating Chrome below.
+- If you see the experimental page, you are using an outdated version of Chrome, and you should update it.
+You can find our step-by-step explanation about updating Chrome below.

 Method #4 Clear Cache